samufrantos/edx-documentation/en_us/open_edx_release_notes/source/maple.rst

     CORS_ORIGIN_WHITELIST = ["https://foo.com"]

-Learning Micro-Frontend (MEF) is default courseware experience
+Learning Micro-Frontend (MFE) becomes the default courseware experience
 --------------------------------------------------------------

 Entrance exams, non-standard XML and HTML tags, and course hierarchies are not supported.
 See below for more details.